About Finlaggan Trust & Information Centre:

 There are two islands, the larger, Eilean Mòr, is accessible by a walkway or boat.
 The path across the island goes over the remains of the 13th-century defences and then through an area of old lazy-beds, probably dating to the 16th century.
 About 50 metres from the south tip of Eilean Mòr, is the smaller Eilean na Comhairle (Council Island).
 It was here that the Lords of the Isles built their council house.
 Eilean na Comhairle was connected to Eilean Mòr by a stone causeway, substantial remains of which can be traced under the surface of the loch.

 The site is well maintained by the Finlaggan Trust, with timber walkways and good information panels.
 There’s also fascinating Information Centre

-Opening times at the centre are 10.30am-4.30pm on weekdays and 1.30pm-4.30pm on Sundays from Easter until the end of September, then just on Tuesdays and Fridays and Sundays in October.
+Opening times at the centre are 11am-5pm Monday to Saturday and 1.30pm-4.30pm on Sundays to the end of September, then just on Tuesdays and Fridays and Sundays in October.